Today in Islamophobia

 10 Sep 2024

-Today in Islamophobia: In the UK, British Transport Police are investigating an alleged hate crime that occurred on a train from Liverpool to Warrington where several men were seen accosting a young PhD student with anti-Muslim remarks, meanwhile in the US, a Midwest branch of the Council on American-Islamic Relations (CAIR) has reported a 196% increase in hate crimes targeting Muslims and Palestinians in the city of Chicago since last October, a finding which is raising safety concerns for city residents, and a gathering of over 500 fascists and racist turned out earlier this month in Glasgow, Scotland following Tommy Robinson’s anti-immigration riots in London with counterprotesters outnumbering them by an average of 10-1.
+Today in Islamophobia: In the UK, British Transport Police are investigating an alleged hate crime that occurred on a train from Liverpool to Warrington where several men were seen accosting a young PhD student with anti-Muslim remarks, meanwhile in the US, a Midwest branch of the Council on American-Islamic Relations (CAIR) has reported a 196% increase in hate crimes targeting Muslims and Palestinians in the city of Chicago since last October, a finding which is raising safety concerns for city residents, and a gathering of over 500 fascists and racist turned out earlier this month at in Glasgow Scotland following Tommy Robinson’s anti-immigration riots in London with counterprotesters outnumbering them by an average of 10-1.
 Our recommended read of the day is by Hannan Hussain for TRT World on how despite an upcoming state terrorism trial brought against the French far-right group Action des Forces Operationnelles (AFO), the French government has been all but silent on addressing the growing threat of Islamophobia in the country.
 This and more below:

 France